ocaml-gospel/gospel/docs/docs/language/function-contracts.md

 added to the clause.

-If a specific model is not mentioned, the whole data-structure and its mutable models are potentially mutated.
+If a specific model is not mentioned, the whole data structure and its mutable models are potentially mutated.

 ```ocaml {3}